jas-per/luckyLUKS/README.rst

 Translations
 ============

 Providing an easy to use graphical interface instead of relying on command line tools significantly expands the audience for data encryption as TrueCrypt has shown.
 A graphical interface is only the first step in giving more people the ability to use data encryption on Linux.
 The next is removing the language barrier from the interface by making the software speak the language the end-user is most comfortable with.
 The user interface of luckyLUKS is fully translateable, but to offer more translations your help is needed.

-Since the application is not too complex, it doesn't take long to translate all the neccessary strings.
-If you want to help out:
+Since the application is not too complex, it won't take long to translate all the neccessary strings.
+Furthermore luckyLUKS is feature complete at this point, so translating won't be an ongoing effort.
+If you want to help out, you can use a web-based translation platform: `Transifex <https://www.transifex.com/projects/p/luckyluks/>`_

+If you want to preview your translation straight away, you can also do the translation locally on your computer:

 - install a translations editor (eg `Poedit <http://poedit.net/>`_) and `python-babel <http://babel.pocoo.org/>`_
 - `Download <https://github.com/jas-per/luckyLUKS/archive/master.zip>`_ the source code of luckyLUKS